 The usual precautions are quite sufficient in Croatia where street crime is relatively low and violent crime is rare indeed.
 Foreigners are not targeted for crime but it makes sense to watch your belongings in public places, especially train and bus stations in major cities.

 Croatia's road accident rate has always been quite high but authorities have cracked down heavily on drunk drivers in recent years which has made a huge difference on the roads.
 Nevertheless, you have to be careful.
-Drive defensively (Croatians don't) and within the speed limit (Croatians don't).
-Be prepared for two-land roads and drivers passing on hair-raising turns.
+Drive defensively (Croatians don't) and within the speed limit (Croatians may or may not).
+Be prepared for two-lane roads and drivers passing on hair-raising turns.
 See more on driving in Croatia.

 The war of former Yugoslavia ended in 1995 but, unfortunately, the mines linger on.
 The former confrontation line was heavily mined and, despite continuing de-mining, some 240,000 mines remain.
 Where are they?
+Nowhere that you are likely to be.
 Read more.